aws-samples/amazon-fsx-workshop/fsx-windows/workshop/4-create-new-shares/README.md

 - Click **Browse...**
 - Click **Advanced...**
 - Click **Find Now**
-- Select the AWS Managed instance hosting the FSx for Windows file system (e.g. AMZNFSX...) you created in the **Create file system** workshop.
+- Select the FSx for Windows file server hosting the FSx for Windows file system (e.g. AMZNFSX...) you created in the **Create file system** workshop.
 - Click **OK** until you're back to the **Shared Folders** window
 - Double-click the **Shares** folder
 - With the **Shares** folder selected, click **Action > New Share...** from the menu.